Temba Bavuma: International career

+Early years

 Bavuma made his Test debut for South Africa against the West Indies on 26 December 2014.

 On 5 January 2016, Bavuma became the first black cricketer to score a Test century for South Africa.
 He scored an unbeaten 102 at the Cape Town in the 2nd Test of the 2015/16 series against England.

 Bavuma made his One Day International debut for South Africa against Ireland on 25 September 2016 and scored his maiden ODI century.
 He opened the batting with Quinton de Kock, standing in for Hashim Amla who was attending the birth of his child.
 Bavuma was named player of the match for his performance and was the second player to score a century on their ODI debut for South Africa.

 Bavuma took his first and only Test wicket against Australia on 7 November 2016.

 In May 2017, Bavuma won the Award of Excellence at Cricket South Africa's annual awards.

 In August 2019, Bavuma was named in South Africa's Twenty20 International (T20I) squad for their series against India.
 He made his T20I debut for South Africa, against India, on 18 September 2019.

-Captaincy, 2021–present
+Start of Captaincy

 On 4 March 2021, Bavuma was named as the captain of South Africa's limited over side, taking over the captaincy from Quinton de Kock.
 With the appointment of him as South Africa's permanent captain, he became the first ever black African player to be appointed as the permanent captain of South Africa's side.
 Bavuma's first series as captain was a home series against Pakistan.
 He sustained a hamstring injury in the third ODI and as a result missed the T20I portion of the series.

 On 24 July 2021, against Ireland in the third T20I, Bavuma scored his maiden T20I half-century, scoring 72 off 51 deliveries before being dismissed by Barry McCarthy.
 In September, South Africa toured Sri Lanka for three ODIs and three T20Is; in the opening match sustained an injury to his right thumb while batting and retired hurt.
 The injury required surgery, but Bavuma recovered sufficiently to captain South Africa's squad at the 2021 ICC Men's T20 World Cup in October.

-South Africa won four out of their five matches but were eliminated in the group stage based on net run rate.
+Bavuma became Test captain in 2022.
+He led his team to the WTC final and won it.
+Till date it remains their second ICC trophy win.